-Transient nocturnal desaturation, also known as nocturnal hypoxemia, is defined as a temporary drop in oxygen saturation during sleep.
-The condition is a significant problem in COPD, affecting a relatively large number of COPD patients.
+Transient Nocturnal Desaturation is a significant problem in COPD, affecting a relatively large number of COPD patients.
 In fact, one study suggests that 27-70% of COPD patients with daytime oxygen saturation levels of 90-95% experience substantial desaturation at night, particularly during a period of sleep known as rapid eye movement (REM) sleep.
 In people with severe COPD, desaturation during sleep is even more profound than desaturation during exercise, which is also common.

 There are a variety of potential predictors and risk factors when it comes to nocturnal oxygen desaturation.
-One study suggests that the only predictor of transient nocturnal desaturation is daytime oxygen saturation levels of less than or equal to 93%.
+One study suggests that the only predictor of transient nocturnal desaturation is daytime oxygen saturation levels of less than or equal to 92%.
 Another study suggests that the best predictor of transient nocturnal desaturation is daytime carbon dioxide levels.
 Another study found several statistically significant predictors of nocturnal oxygen desaturation in moderate to very severe COPD patients with a normal concentration of oxygen in the blood.
 These predictors included desaturation during a 6-minute walk test, right atrial/right ventricle dilation on echocardiography and positive c-reactive protein levels, which indicate presence of systemic inflammation, all of which pointed to likely nocturnal hypoxemia in these patients.

 Though further study is warranted, there seem to be many predictors and risk factors that can help doctors determine whether a patient should be tested for nocturnal oxygen desaturation.

 To be diagnosed with transient nocturnal desaturation, your normal, daytime oxygen saturation level must drop at least 4% during sleep for at least 5 minutes.
 Monitoring your oxygen saturation levels at night involves using overnight continuous pulse oximetry.
-This is a reliable, cost effective tool that automatically monitors and records information about your saturation levels while you sleep.1 Nocturnal oximetry is recommended to evaluate gas exchange during sleep in COPD patients.
+This is a reliable, cost effective tool that automatically monitors and records information about your saturation levels while you sleep.
+Nocturnal oximetry is recommended to evaluate gas exchange during sleep in COPD patients.